 The “Sakura (桜)” cherry blossom season is just around the corner in Tokyo, but unfortunately, yesterday’s online news reported that the Tokyo Metropolitan Government asks people to refrain from having “Hanami (花見)” cherry blossom viewing parties this year due to the coronavirus outbreak.

 It is a pity that we are not able to have the Hanami party this year, but from the context of the news, it can be interpreted that one may eat and drink in the Hanami festival unless he/she has a party on the ground for a couple of hours, chatting with friends or coworkers.

-Nestle Japan started to sell the Japan limited flavor on March 2.
+Nestle Japan started to sell the Japan limited edition flavor on March 2 of this year (2020).

 Nestle Japan Kit Kat Mini Sakura Mochi Flavor

-To the unfamiliar, the flavor name “Sakura Mochi (桜餅)” will sound unique, but as its name indicates, Sakura Mochi is one of the traditional Japanese confections that represent the springtime in Japan.
+To the unfamiliar, the flavor name “Sakura Mochi (桜餅)” would sound unique, but as its name indicates, Sakura Mochi is one of the traditional Japanese confections or “Wagashi (和菓子)” that represent the springtime of Japan.

 Sakura Mochi (桜餅)

 The photos above are the Sakura Mochi, but actually these are just one of the 2 major types of Sakura Mochi, “Chomeiji Mochi (長命寺餅)” and “Domyoji Mochi (道明寺餅)”.

 This type is the Sakura Mochi called Chomeiji Mochi, which is commonly eaten in the Kanto region around Tokyo, and whose birthplace is around the Buddhist temple located in Mukojima, Tokyo, called “Chomeiji (長命寺)”.